What is yo-yo effect?

 Yo-yo effect and health

-Several studies suggest a link with increased blood pressure, increased blood cholesterol, with gallbladder disease, with a significant increase in binge eating disorder, in women with greater easy to weight gain than those who are not subject to weight cycling.
+Several studies suggest a link with increased blood pressure, hypercholesterolemia, with gallbladder disease, with a significant increase in binge eating disorder, in women with greater easy to weight gain than those who are not subject to weight cycling.
 In this regard there should be emphasized that the weight cycling occurs over years, during which, aging, the rate of metabolism inevitably tends to decrease: this could make more difficult the subsequent losses.

 Finally, weight cycling was also associated with a sense of depression with regard to weight.